TheJordanWine/Interop-Cellular-IoT/docs/client_c.md

 ## Introduction

 The `client_c` folder will represent the device application.
-This code was designed to be placed on a BG96 with LTE Cat M1 cellular enabled access.
+This is the version of the application that is written in C and can be compiled using a Quectel SDK package.
+The compiled executable is inteded to be executed on a Quectel board with BG96 chip.
+The BG96 module can provide internet access through LTE-M.  This example uses the AT&T network.

 ## Archeciture Design

-The client application will create an application entity (AE) named: `MY_METER`.
+The C client application will create an application entity (AE) named: `MY_METER`.

-As soon as it is created, the server will register the AE and have the updated view at http://localhost:8080/webpage
+As soon as it gets created, the server will register the AE and have the updated view in http://localhost:8080/webpage

 ```